tbaraza/card-triage/README.md

 Welcome to our Cardiologs **coding challenge**.

 The main goal of this interview is for us to assess your level of expertise in the Front-End ecosystem but to also understand your developer habits and evaluate your coding skills !
 If it is a match this is fantastic!!
-You are a step closer to get hired!! :blush:
+You are a step closer to be part of the team!! :blush:

 We offer 3 options during the Technical Interview:
  1. **Coding** a small web application